mind-ll-matter/yt_bulk_downloader/README.md

 - The scripts use random user agents to avoid detection
 - Failed downloads are saved in `failed_downloads.txt` and can be retried later
 - Downloaded videos are tracked in `downloaded.txt` to avoid re-downloading
+- FFmpeg is required for video/audio processing and must be accessible in your PATH or project directory

 ## Troubleshooting